iRNA-COSI/APAeval/summary_workflows/README.md

         |-  src/matchPAS/main.py
 ```

 Within such a directory we find the `main.nf` and `nextflow.config` files, which specify the workflow and all its event-specific parameters, respectively, as well as a `[participant]_[event].config `, which contains the input file- and challenge names for a particular participant. `main.nf` ideally does NOT have to be changed (at least not much) between benchmarking events, as it simply connects the three steps `validation`, `metrics_computation` and `consolidation` inherent to the OEB workflow structure.
-In contrast, file and tool names, and parameters, have to be adapted in `nextflow.config` and `[participant]_[event].config ` for dedicated workflow runs.
+In contrast, file and tool names have to be adapted in `[participant]_[event].config ` for dedicated workflow runs.
+The name of `[participant]_[event].config` also has to be specified in `nextflow.config` at the top under `includeConfig`, and finally `nextflow.config` is the place to change additional parameters if necessary.

+> ATTENTION: Keep `nextflow.config` unchanged (apart from the above mentioned `includeConfig`) within an event, in order to be able to directly compare the different participant runs.

 Within the benchmarking event's directory resides a subdirectory `specification` with a detailed description of required input and output file formats, as well as of the metrics to be calculated for the respective benchmarking event.
 The *actual code* is hidden in the directory `[benchmarking_event]_dockers`; For each of the three summary workflow steps required by OEB, a separate docker container will be built:

 1. Validation